Scranton gives big sendoff to TV's 'The Office' after image boost

-SCRANTON, Pennsylvania (Reuters) - Tens of thousands of people, including some of the stars of “The Office,” gave a rousing send-off to the television comedy show that ends this month in the city where it was set and whose image it changed forever.
+SCRANTON, Pa., May 5 (Reuters) - Tens of thousands of people, including some of the stars of “The Office,” gave a rousing send-off to the television comedy show that ends this month in the city where it was set and whose image it changed forever.

 When the Emmy-winning comedy started nearly a decade ago, the northeastern Pennsylvania city of Scranton was best known for its former mainstay industry of coal mining, but not anymore.